 A KitchenAid dishwasher that won't run doesn't necessarily mean that is broken and requires service.
 A variety of issues can occur that affect its operation, and many can be fixed with a simple reset or reboot of the dishwasher's computerized control board.

-- cycle won't advance
+- The dishwasher cycle won't advance.

-- Clean-Complete light blinking
+- The Clean-Complete light keeps blinking.

-- power interruptions
+- There are power interruptions.

-- dishwasher fails to run
+- The dishwasher fails to run altogether.

-The simplest way to fix some of these issues on the dishwasher is to clear the memory in the control panel's computer by turning off the unit.
+The simplest way to reset a KitchenAid dishwasher is to clear the memory in the control panel's computer by turning off the unit.
 You can do this one of two ways:

 Control Panel Reset

-When It Fails to Reset
+What to Do When It Fails to Reset